kylpo/react-playbook/patterns/Immutable-Component.md

 I can’t either.
 I need prior knowledge of the components, or I need to read through their implementation.

 ## Introducing the `<IMMUTABLE>` Standard and Naming Convention
-The standard is to export a version of your component that sets `scu => false`.
+The standard is to export a version of your component that sets `sCU => false`.
 This way, we're empowering the component's parent to make the performance optimization.

 The convention is to call that immutable component something in all caps, like `IMMUTABLE`.

-> Export an `UPPER_CASE` version of your component that sets `scu => false`
+> Export an `UPPER_CASE` version of your component that sets `sCU => false`

 ```jsx
 <Col>